Back to top

 Introduction:

 LICW logo Welcome to the Long Island CW Club (LICW) section of Morse Code Ninja.
-Our club was founded in 2018 and has become a premier CW training organization.
-We have over 3,100 members from all 50 US states and 47 countries.
-We hold over 80 classes weekly on Zoom.
-Class size averages 15-30 students, which promotes an optimal learning environment where individualized instruction is received, and friendships are made.
+LICW was founded in 2018 and has become a premier CW training organization.
+We have thousands of members from all 50 US states and over 50 countries around the world.
+We have over 100 volunteer instructors and moderators and we hold over 100 classes weekly on Zoom.
+Class size averages 15-20 students, which promotes an optimal learning environment where individualized instruction is received, and friendships are made.

-If you would like to become a member, please go to our Membership page and click on the ‘Apply for Membership’ button.
+If you would like to become a member of LICW, please go to our Membership page and click on the ‘Apply for Membership’ button.
 We hope to see you in our classes and forums.

 Beginners Carousel 1:

-In the Beginners Carousel 1, lessons are taught in a continuous loop.
+In the Beginners Carousel 1 lessons, the first 18 characters are taught in a continuous loop.
 It is not necessary to wait before starting the carousel.
-Start at the current LICW lesson being taught and continue with Carousel 1 until you reach your starting lesson.
-Then move to Carousel 2.
+Start at the current lesson being taught and continue with BC1 until you reach your starting lesson.
+Then progress to BC2.

 Lesson 1R E ASingle